yassh-pandey/project-management/README.md

 **Sign up**

-To ensure that only registered users are able to able to access the portal, a login/signup feature is required.
+To ensure that only registered users are able to access the portal, a login/signup feature is required.
 The users can login using their respective registered email addresses and secured passwords.